gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/4_self-managed-byoc.md

 # Overview

-This page describes BYOC creation in Customer-managed Infrastructure Mode.
+This page describes BYOC creation in Self-managed Infrastructure Mode.
 You manage and provision your AWS infrastructure using our terraform module, which you can audit and run on your infrastructure.
 This version requires Grid to have minimal permissions to your AWS account (only access to created EKS cluster & S3 bucket).

 # Deploying Self Managed Bring Your Own Cluster (BYOC) Mode